All Boys Aren't Blue: Background

 The "blue" in the title carries several meanings, being a color traditionally identified with masculinity and the color of police officers, who have disproportionately invoked violence against queer Black people.
+The color also references gender reveals, and Johnson's observation that as queer visibility has increased, straight communities have created more gender norms.
 The title also pays homage to the character Blue from Queen Sugar, as well as the appearance of Black skin in Moonlight and the play it is based upon, In Moonlight Black Boys Look Blue.

+Johnson said they were very intentional with the book's cover design, trying to break past misconceptions people may have about the book by simply reading its title.
+They wanted the book to be clearly queer, and hoped that young readers could see themselves in the cover.
+They were also inspired to differentiate the book from three other Black queer memoirs that they admired: No Ashes in the Fire by Darnell Moore, I Can't Date Jesus by Michael Arceneaux, and How We Fight for Our Lives by Saeed Jones.
+The cover has a crown of flowers that are personal symbols: the middle flower refers to Johnson's grandmother, a focus of the book, and is a poinsettia.
+There is also a Bird of Paradise, Johnson's mother's favorite flower, and a yellow rose for Johnson's fraternity, Alpha Phi Alpha.

 Reception

 Critical reception

 All Boys Aren't Blue received a starred review from Kirkus, as well as positive reviews from School Library Journal, Booklist, and Publishers Weekly.

 Kirkus called the book "[a] critical, captivating, merciful mirror for growing up Black and queer today."

 Publishers Weekly noted, "Though at first glance the book lacks the synthesizing call to action that "manifesto" would imply, its "be yourself" message remains a radical stance for doubly marginalized individuals."
 They continued to say, “In a publishing landscape in need of queer black voices, readers who are sorting through similar concepts will be grateful to join him on the journey,” and called it "a balm and testimony to young readers as allies in the fight for equality."

 The New York Times called it "[a]n exuberant, unapologetic memoir infused with a deep but clear-eyed love for its subjects."

 HuffPost wrote that it was "an unflinching testimony that carves out space for Black queer kids to be seen."

-Bitch Magazine said that "All Boys Aren't Blue is a game changer."
+Bitch magazine said that "All Boys Aren't Blue is a game changer."

 Kirkus named All Boys Aren't Blue one of the best young adult biographies/memoirs of 2020.
 The New York Public Library and Chicago Public Library also included it in their list of the top ten books of 2020 for young adults.